Recycle Dat! New Orleans

 Grounds Krewe continues to be at the forefront of Mardi Gras sustainability innovation by designing, assembling, and selling affordable, eco-friendly parade throws meant to displace imported, disposable, plastic offerings often left in the streets.
 Most of the throws are Louisiana products and engage local disadvantaged labor forces, and thousands of volunteers, to help produce them.

-In 2023, Grounds Krewe supplied sustainable throw packages to five parading Krewes including Krewe of Iris, Krewe of Themis, Krewe of Alla, Krewe of Pygmalion, and Krewe of Excalibur.
+For 2026, Grounds Krewe supplied sustainable throw packages to five parading Krewes in New Orleans including Krewe of IrisRex Organization, Krewe of Alla, Krewe of Themis, Krewe of Tucks, and Krewe of the Rolling Elvi, as well as Krewes in Baton Rouge (Krewe of Artemis) and Shreveport (Krewe of Centaur).